London Road (Guildford) railway station

-The station is managed by South Western Railway, who also provide all train services.

-It is situated on the New Guildford Line between Waterloo and Guildford via Cobham, although some trains operate via Epsom rather than Cobham.
+It is on the New Guildford Line between Waterloo and Guildford via Cobham or Epsom.
+The station is managed by South Western Railway, which also provides all train services.

 The parenthesised Guildford is to avoid confusing the station with the similarly named London Road (Brighton).
 The name was previously changed to "London Road, Guildford" from "London Road" in 1923 when operation of the line was taken over from the London and South Western Railway by the Southern Railway, which then ran all the railways in South East England.